EB-1A Visa Guide: Everything You Need to Know About the EB-1A Visa

 Non-immigrant visas are temporary and do not result in a green card.

-Your spouse and unmarried children under 21 years of age can also obtain their green cards through your EB1A visa approval.
+Your spouse and unmarried children under 21 years of age can also obtain derivative green cards through your EB-1A approval.

 Premium processing is a service offered by USCIS for certain visa categories.

-If you elect to have premium processing for your visa petition, USCIS will review your petition and issue a response within 15 days.
+If you elect to have premium processing for your visa petition, USCIS will review your petition and take adjudicative action (such as an approval, denial, or request for evidence) within 15 calendar days.

-Because the EB1A visa is eligible for premium processing, you can have your petition reviewed and answered within 15 days.
-This is much faster than most other visas.
+Because the EB-1A visa is eligible for premium processing, you can have your I-140 petition acted on by USCIS within 15 calendar days (for example, an approval, denial, or request for evidence).
+This is much faster than most other employment-based categories.

 EB-1 generally has favorable visa availability,

 but it fluctuates with demand and country of chargeability.
-For example, DOS announced that the FY-2025 EB-1 annual limit was reached, delaying further EB-1 visa issuance until the next fiscal year.
+In some years, the Department of State has temporarily made certain EB-1 categories unavailable near the end of the fiscal year when annual limits were reached, delaying additional EB-1 visa issuance until the next fiscal year.

-With premium processing, USCIS takes action on the I-140 in 15 calendar days.
-Total time to a green card varies with visa-bulletin availability and whether you adjust in the U.S. or process at a consulate; in FY-2025, for example, EB-1 became unavailable late in the fiscal year, delaying final approvals until the new annual allocation.
-Visa availability varies by country of chargeability; check the DOS Visa Bulletin for backlogs.
+With premium processing, USCIS takes adjudicative action on the I-140 in 15 calendar days.
+Total time to a green card varies with visa-bulletin availability and whether you adjust in the U.S. or process at a consulate.
+In some fiscal years, EB-1 categories have temporarily become unavailable when annual numerical limits were reached, delaying final approvals until new numbers were released.
+Visa availability varies by country of chargeability, so you should check the Department of State Visa Bulletin for current backlogs.

 - That you have an extraordinary ability in either the sciences, arts, education, business, or athletics.